 Monthly PI payment

-Time till payoff
+Time until payoff

 The more you can pay toward the principal over the life of your loan, the more you'll save in interest — and you'll own your home outright sooner, too!

-How mortgage payments work
+Interest vs. principal: How mortgage payments work

 You pay off your mortgage according to an amortization schedule, which lets you budget fixed mortgage payments over the life of the loan.
 Amortization refers to your shrinking balance as you make payments.